wanke1997/Compilers-Principle/project2/README.md

 ### Installation
 No installation is required.
 Simply clone the repository or copy the `recursive_parser.py` file into your project directory.

+## File Structure

+- `recursive_parser.py`: Contains the implementation of the recursive descent parser.
+- `input/`: Directory containing test case files.

+## Test Cases

+Test cases are provided in the `input/` directory.
+Each test case file should contain a string representing an expression to be parsed by the parser.

+## Bouns
+This project we added a cache to store the states visited substrings.
+When a substring is visited and it is correct, then we added it to cache.
+Next time when the parser revisits this string, it will no longer take time to parse it, instead it will return the resule immediately.
+This will save a lot of time.

 ### Usage Example

 ```python